ElementsProject/lightning/doc/lightning-withdraw.7.md

 *satoshi* is the amount to be withdrawn from the internal wallet (expressed, as name suggests, in satoshi).
-The string *all* can be used to specify withdrawal of all available funds.
-Otherwise, it is in satoshi precision; it can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8 decimal places ending in *btc*.
+The string *all* can be used to specify withdrawal of all available funds (but if we have any anchor channels, this will always leave at least `min-emergency-msat` as change).
+.
+Otherwise, it is in
+satoshi precision; it can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8 decimal places ending in *btc*.